Dear reader of ADxS.org, please excuse the disruption.

 Although IQ is basically genetically predisposed, this predisposition includes an average deviation of 21 IQ points as a random variance measure.
 This can be eliminated with a suitably high number of test subjects (n).

-What cannot be eliminated in IQ tests of ADHD sufferers, on the other hand, is that IQ in schoolchildren continues to be significantly
+IQ tests of people with ADHD, on the other hand, cannot eliminate the fact that IQ in school children continues to be significantly

 • From the social environment and